 And we must add – a safe, feature-rich and reliable solution.
-No matter if you are operating a small hotel, rent out b&b, apartment, vacation rental or just building the best site for a client, this guide will come in handy!
+No matter if you are operating a small hotel, rent out a b&b, apartment, holiday rental or just building the best site for a client, this guide will come in handy!

-WordPress is a great cost-effective (environmentally friendly, beautiful, etc, etc) solution for building a website with the reservation system, be it a hotel, apartment, vacation rental, villa, inn, or a guest house.
+WordPress is a great cost-effective (environmentally friendly, beautiful, etc.) solution for building a website with the reservation system, be it a hotel, apartment, vacation rental, villa, inn, or a guest house.

 And today we are going to direct you through the process of creating a website with our fresh Property Rental WordPress theme – Villagio.
 This theme lets you feature several (unlimited, actually) accommodations in different locations and turn on instant bookings for all of them.

 Where to start

 Assuming that you might have not even created a WordPress site yet and want this guide to start from there… No, sorry!
 That’s another detailed article for WordPress beginners and you can find it here: Beginner’s guide to creating a WordPress site.

 So, if you are a WordPress beginner, start there and get back to this post as a second step.